tesselode/tesselode.github.io/content/articles/2022-04-23-audio-libraries-considered-challenging/index.md

 #### Why it takes too long

+When you hear audio coming from speakers, you're hearing an analog representation of digital samples that are evenly distributed over time.
+But an application does not produce those digital samples at a constant rate.
+If it did, then if any of the samples took too long to calculate, the application would fall behind and wouldn't be able to produce audio fast enough, leading to underruns.
+Instead, the operating system periodically asks the application to produce a batch of samples at a time.

+Let's say the operating system wants to output audio at 48,000 Hz (or samples per second), and it requests 512 samples at a time.
+The audio thread will produce 512 samples of audio, then sleep until the operating system wakes it up for the next batch of samples.
+The operating system might not need to wake it up for another 10 milliseconds, since that's the amount of audio it has queued up.

+If the gameplay thread sends a command to play a sound right after the audio thread falls asleep, the audio thread won't receive it and send back the sound ID until 10ms later.
+To put that into perspective, in a 60 FPS game, 10ms is more than half a frame.
+So if we played two sounds in a row, blocking the gameplay thread each time to wait for the audio thread to send back a sound ID, we could end up with a frame drop.
+That's not acceptable performance for an audio library.

+So arenas are out.

 ### Solution 2: `IndexMap`

 If we store resources in a hash map, we can create keys on the gameplay thread